Why Did the Founding Fathers Choose a Republic and not a Democracy?

-More specifically, the founders intended the U.S. to be a “mixed-republic” comprised of a union of states, each with a republican government, ruled by elected officials and laws, bound by federal and state Constitutions, in which democratic principles were ensured.
+More specifically, the founders intended the U.S. to be a “mixed-republic” comprised of a union of states (federalism), each with a republican government, ruled by elected officials and laws, bound by federal and state Constitutions, in which democratic and liberal principles were ensured.
 Indeed, they succeeded, and today the United States is a Constitutional Federal Republic; with a strong democratic tradition.

 The Founders, Democracy, and the Republic